 Read Modified Fasting: How You Can Benefit From Fasting Without Starving to learn more.

-A 7-Day Intermittent Fasting Keto Cycle is another effective way to start becoming metabolically flexible without going hungry.
-The keto diet is effective for weight loss because when your body runs on ketones, you don’t feel as hungry and you become free from your food cravings.
+A 7-Day Intermittent Fasting Keto Cycle is another effective way to become metabolically flexible without going hungry.
+The keto diet is effective for weight loss because when your body runs on ketones, you don’t feel as hungry and become free from your food cravings.
 However, not many people can sustain the keto diet long-term.
 That’s why I like using the keto diet as a temporary tool to kickstart weight loss and enable you to understand the fuel switchover before you pick your intermittent fasting method.

 Become Metabolically Flexible With Intermittent Fasting

 Did you know that once you have been into ketosis, it’s easier to get back into it?
 That’s why you just kickstarted your weight loss with a modified fast or a keto cycle.
-After that, you need to pick a fasting window that will enable you to achieve ketosis any time you fast.
+After that, you need to pick a fasting window that will enable you to achieve ketosis whenever you fast.
 A ketone monitor is helpful but not essential.
 You will know you are deep enough in ketosis by the way you feel.

 Picking Your Fasting Window